cables-gl/cables/doc/README.md

 - Gifs can be recorded e.g. with the free tool `GifGrabber`
 - Keyboard Shortcuts can be shown with [keycastr](https://github.com/keycastr/keycastr)

-## Exporting PDF / Epub
+## Problems / To-Do

->You must have the Calibre eBook reader/manager installed AND the command-line tools installed.
-To install the Calibre command-line tools from the Mac version, from the menu select: calibre - Preferences - Miscellaneous - Install command line tools
+- Currently non-unique namespace-parts lead to problems, e.g. `Ops.Math.Compare.xxx` will have a wrong indentation, because another namespace `Ops.Compare.xxx` exists

 ## Checking for broken links

 - Install [broken-link-checker](https://github.com/stevenvachon/broken-link-checker):
   - `npm install broken-link-checker -g`
 - Check with `blc https://docs.cables.gl -ro`
   - Error 401: Not logged in
   - Mozilla Web Audio Error: Can be ignored